nut-tree/nut.js/README.md

 # Examples

-[nut-tree/trailmix](https://github.com/nut-tree/trailmix) contains a set of ready to use examples which demo the usage ot nut.js.
+[nut-tree/trailmix](https://github.com/nut-tree/trailmix) contains a set of ready to use examples which demo the usage of nut.js.

 # API Docs